Pagure/pagure/doc/usage/project_settings.rst

 * ``-1``
 * ``:thumbsdown:``

-.. note:: Pull-Request reaching the minimum score are not automatically merged
+.. note:: Pull-Request not reaching the minimum score are not automatically
+          merged

 .. note:: Anyone can vote on the pull-request, not only the contributors.

+.. note:: Only one vote per person is taken into account to compute the final
+          score.

 `Activate Only assignee can merge pull-request`